 - Perform very slowly for 2×15 repetitions.

 With all these exercises, proceed with caution.
-We recommend to seek advice from a professional when dealing with a diagnosis such as Thoracic Outlet Syndrome.
+We recommend seeking advice from a professional when dealing with a diagnosis such as Thoracic Outlet Syndrome.
 This is a difficult syndrome to diagnose and sometimes may seem a bit ambiguous.
-Evidence is not great around Thoracic outlet syndrome, most studies cited here are level 3,4, and 5 evidence.
-Despite this, prognosis is often good with conservative care!
+The evidence is not great around Thoracic outlet syndrome, most studies cited here are level 3,4, and 5 evidence.
+Despite this, the prognosis is often good with conservative care!